doramagnoni/Sproutly/README.md

 ## 🤝 Contributing

-We welcome contributions to SproutList!
+We welcome contributions to Sproutly!
 Help us build the best plant care tool possible.
 For guidelines, please see [insert link if you have a CONTRIBUTING.md file or a section]